nbhushan/sequence-modelling/README.md

    # Build the HMM model object
    hmm = StandardHMM(A, O)

-   # Sample from the generative model
+   # Sample 1000 observations from the generative model
    obs, zes = hmm.sample(dim=1, N=1000)

     # Fit the model to the data